raspberrypi/documentation/hardware/raspberrypi/bootmodes/Readme.md

 NOTES:

 * If there is no SD card inserted the SD boot mode takes 5 seconds to fail, to reduce this and fall back to USB quicker you can either insert an SD card with nothing on it or use the `program_gpio_bootmode` OTP to specifically only enable USB.
+* The default pull for the GPIOs is defined on page 102 of the [ARM Peripherals datasheet](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2835/BCM2835-ARM-Peripherals.pdf) if the value at boot time does not equal the default pull (
 * USB enumeration is a mechanism of enabling the power to the downstream devices on a hub then waiting for the devices to pull the D+ and D- lines to indicate it is either USB 1 or USB 2.
 This can take time and on some devices it can take up to 3 seconds for a hard disk drive to spin up and start the enumeration process.
 Because this is the only way of detecting the hardware is attached we have to sit waiting for a minimum amount of time (2 seconds) if the device fails to respond after this maximum timeout it is possible to increase the timeout to 5 seconds using program_usb_timeout=1 in config.txt
 * MSD takes precedence over ethernet boot
 * It is no longer necessary for the first partition to be the FAT partition, the MSD boot will continue to search for a FAT partition beyond the first one.